sehenaoga/sehenaoga.github.io/index.md

 # Bio

  I am a computational scientist interested in exploring the connecting threads among applied mathematics, computer simulations, and engineering applications.
-My ultimate goal is to contribute to advancing our understanding of nature through scientific computing!
+My ultimate goal is to contribute to advancing our understanding of nature through scientific computing.
 Currently, I am working on exploring applications for digital twins in space, and in the past, I have used computational fluid dynamics to study atmospheric flows and wind turbine aerodynamics.
 You can find my [CV](https://drive.google.com/file/d/1VKT_visrti4Hd8m5nOLNiKYmU601JtfO/view?usp=sharing){:target="_blank"} here, and please reach out if you want to collaborate!

 ## Interests